 My daughter Ella did a great job of remaining still for 2 minutes, despite her sister and I gooning about around her.

 If you’re at all interested in this sort of photography, and especially if you’re local to Leicester, you may want to join us at Leicester Lo-Fi Photography.

-And as I make more pictures with Dorothy, I’ll add them to this Flickr set, but for the time being, here’s a couple more shoe box portraits…
+As I make more pictures with Dorothy, I’ll add them to this Flickr set, but for the time being, here’s a couple more shoe box portraits…

 Dorothy Perkins Shoebox (causal knee boot, size 6), Ilford Multigrade RC IV Deluxe, ISO 3, f/120, 2 minutes in overcast conditons.
 Then Ilford Multigrade developer at 1:9 for 45 seconds, Ilfostop for 10s and Rapid Fixer for 30.